ELynx/zoom-fx-modding/howto/README.md

 For this to succeed, first read instructions through, make sure you have all the materials and time to complete these steps.

 N.B.: at this moment, I don't know how to add new FX to the unit.
-RainSel will replace LineSel on FX unit, until you flash firmware with original FX back.
+New effects will replace originals on FX unit, until you flash firmware with original FX back.

 I recommend using laptop or desktop with UPS, and have good and charged battery.